caltechlibrary/newt/presentation3.md

 > Point your web browser at http://localhost:8010 to test

-# Here's an ASCII type demo of the system
+# Here's a demo of the process

-FIXME: to be created and linked to after validation service generation completed
+FIXME: link to a record demonstration here

 # Third prototype Status